fieldtrip/bugzilla/README.md

 # FieldTrip Bugzilla

-This repository contains a Jekyll website with all exported bugs from the bugzilla issue tracker which we used for the FieldTrip project from 2009 to approximately 2016.
+Starting from about 2009, we have used a locally hosted Bugzilla instance as our “issue tracker” to maintain and distribute to-do lists and supports the follow-up communication between developers and users.
+Since about 2016 we moved on to GitHub for project management and issue tracking.
+Although we have kept the bugzilla server online up to 2024, keeping it further online was not possible due to resource limitations and security concerns.

-Keeping the actual server running was not possible due to resource limitations and security concerns.
-This static copy of all bugs allows us to keep the information online and prevents linkrot.
+The bugs from our original bugzilla server have been archived here in the form of a static Jekyll website.

-The website is meant to be compiled into HTML using Jekyll, and served on an Apache http with redirections enabled.
-The `.htaccess` redircts from the URLS corresponding to the dynamically generated pages to the corresponding static page.
+This website is meant to be compiled into HTML using Jekyll, and served on an Apache http server with redirections enabled.
+The `.htaccess` redirects from the URLs of the original bugzilla server to the corresponding static pages.

 # Making a static copy of bugzilla